DataTalksClub/machine-learning-zoomcamp/projects/README.md

 > To evaluate the projects, we'll use peer reviewing.
 This is a great opportunity for you to learn from each other.
 > * To get points for your project, you need to evaluate 3 projects of your peers
 > * You get 3 extra points for each evaluation
+> * If you don't evaluate your peers, you fail the project

 Tip: you can use https://nbviewer.org/ to render notebooks if GitHub doesn't work